Want to take a group of mild-mannered, well-adjusted people and drive them into a heated debate to the point where they’re at each other’s throats?

 It’s the “special sauce” at the heart of every offer we put out and should be applied to your own offers as well.

-At the end of the day, your big idea is what sets you apart from other marketers.
+At the end of the day, your big idea is what sets you apart from other marketers to be successful in multilevel marketing.

 Anything you can do to make your prospects say, “Ah-ha!” or “Eureka!” makes your ads and offers so much sweeter.